curif/AgeOfJoyQuartzDocumentation/content/Documents/AGE FAQ.md

 ## I'm confused, the cabinet file and the [[ROM]] file have the same name...
 Yes, it is not strictly necessary but it is a convention.
 We can know that the cabinet is for a certain game that way.
 ## I want to make my own cabinets, can I?
 Yes you can, but first check it if someone didn't made it.
-Then you please read the [[Short guide to make cabinets]]
+Then you please read the [[Short guide to make cabinets]].
+If you are good enough, you can considered yourself as an [[Cabinet Artist]].
 ## I made my first cabinet!
 I want to share it with the world!
 You can sell it or ask for donations on itchio.
-Or you can just share it with the community by posting it on Discord.
+Or you can just share it with the community by posting it on the [[Discord server]].
 Don't keep the cabinets for yourself, share them somehow!
 ## I have the cabinet, but the game don't runs, what can I do?
 Read the ROM section in this document.
 ## I upload a cabinet, but I can see it.